 - It provides excellent protection for native animals and birds that may be vulnerable due to the absence of native understory species and the increase in dog and cat numbers both feral and domestic.

-For further information on Boxthorn, contact the Department of Primary Industry, Water and Environment, Tasmania (Declared Weed Leaflet, A/W21 (9/1988).
+For further information on Boxthorn, contact the Department of Primary Industry, Parks, Water and Environment, Tasmania (Declared Weed Leaflet, A/W21 (9/1988).

 Do not rely on one go at removal!
 Follow-up treatment is essential to avoid re-infestation.